owenCTRL/GameBattles/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Why is everyone forced to enjoy esports from the sidelines?
 We all dreamt of making a living playing competitive video games, and we're putting that power in your hands.
 Bootstrap your own esports career and wager your winnings to climb the ranks!

+Esports is what makes the competitive gaming community such an amazing place to compete, connect, and profit.
+We all dreamt of living the life of a life built through our **own successes**.

+It's time to bootstrap your esports career.
+No longer do we live in times of major organizations and massive corporate buyouts steering the ship of competitive gaming.
+We are building a platform to climb the ranks, be placed in regional ladders, climb to national ladders, all while wagering your winnings for even larger rewards and reach!

 <p align="right">(<a href="#readme-top">Back to Top</a>)</p>